MangiolaLaboratory/HPCell/README.md

 1) Each input file should be a seurat object
 2) Each input file should just inbclude row counts in the `RNA` assay
-3) Each input file should include only one sample per file
+3) Each input file should include only one sample
 4) Each input file should be named `SAMPLE_NAME`.rds
 5) All `SAMPLE_NAME` should be unique for each sample (if a sample has different timepoints the `SAMPLE_NAME` should be made unique, for example `SAMPLE_NAME_TIME_POINT`)